cea-hpc/modules/doc/source/module.rst

  modulefile alias.
 It may also leverage a specific syntax to finely select module version (see `Advanced module version specifiers`_ section below).

+ The ``--tag`` option accepts a list of module tags to apply to *modulefile* once loaded. *taglist* corresponds to the concatenation of multiple tags separated by colon character. *taglist* should not contain tags inherited from *modulefile* state or from other modulefile commands.

  .. only:: html

     .. versionchanged:: 4.2
        Options :option:`--auto`, :option:`--no-auto`,
        :option:`--force`/:option:`-f` added

+    .. versionchanged:: 5.1
+       Option ``--tag`` added

 .. subcmd:: path modulefile